Chapter 8 : Press Conference

 Melanie said “we have time for one more question.
 Oliver.”

-Hermione looked stunned and then studied him very carefully, weighing up her answer.
+Hermione looked shocked.
+She then scrutinised Oliver very carefully, weighing up her answer.
 Grantham began to worry that he had shown his hand too soon.
 Too late to worry now.

 “I started S.P.E.W. after I witnessed some very cruel and devastating treatment of a house elf when I was at the last Quidditch World Cup.
 S.P.E.W was the response of a 14 year old girl to that cruelty.
 I will admit I had a very naive view of house elves at that time.
 The only house elf I knew was Dobby, a free elf who I now understand was a very unusual elf.
 Dobby died just three weeks ago, rescuing us of his own free will from the horror at Malfoy Manor.
 He will always have a special place in our hearts.
 The issue of house elves is complex, but I believe that not a few suffer injustice and cruelty.
 It is my intention to do my small bit in the future to help alleviate that.”